Prosecutors to appeal new trial ruling for New Orleans cops

-NEW ORLEANS (Reuters) - The U.S. Justice Department will appeal a district judge’s decision to grant a new trial to five former New Orleans police officers convicted in the killing of two unarmed people in a post-Hurricane Katrina shooting in 2005, according to court filings.
+NEW ORLEANS, Oct 18 (Reuters) - The U.S. Justice Department will appeal a district judge’s decision to grant a new trial to five former New Orleans police officers convicted in the killing of two unarmed people in a post-Hurricane Katrina shooting in 2005, according to court filings.

 Engelhardt based his order largely on an investigation into online postings made by federal prosecutors on a local newspaper’s website before and during the trial, disparaging local police and the defendants lawyers.